arghya88/zero-to-concourseci/README.md

 We are now ready to deploy a Concourse CI to our director.

-Get some downloads from Pivnet and place them in the archives directory.
+Get some downloads from Pivnet and place them in the artifacts directory.

 * grab concourse release from pivnet and check the sha256
 * grab garden-runc from pivnet and check the sha256